DamirPavlik/workout-logger/README.md

  Application for logging your workouts and keeping track of your progress.

 ## 🔋 Features
-👉 CRUD operations on workout plan, workout day, exercise and logs
+👉 CRUD operations on workout plan, workout day, exercise and logs.

-👉 Custom Router in PHP
+👉 Custom Router in PHP.

-👉 MVC structure
+👉 MVC structure.

+👉 You can see if you hit a new PR.